 Lastly, electrochemical and MOS sensors may eventually lose electrons, and the readings will “drift.”
 This means that the readings displayed on your CO2 monitor can be significantly higher or lower than the true value.
-In an NDIR sensor like the Laser Egg+ CO2, you can rely on the readings and know that they represent how much carbon dioxide is really in your home.
+In an NDIR sensor, you can rely on the readings and know that they represent how much carbon dioxide is really indoors.

-For the above reasons and more, we decided to incorporate the NDIR sensor into the Laser Egg+ CO2.
+For the above reasons and more, we decided to incorporate the NDIR sensor into our Sensedge and Sensedge Mini air quality monitors.
 While the other kinds of sensors have their uses, NDIR sensors are the best choice for portable, accurate carbon dioxide monitoring.

-And don't forget, you can always read more about everything you need to know about CO2 and how it affects our health and our planet here.
+And don't forget, you can always read more about everything you need to know about CO2 and how it affects our health here.